damaki/libkeccak/README.md

 # Proofs and Testing

+Libkeccak takes a "hybrid verification" approach by combining proof and testing.

 The library has an auto-active proof of type safety i.e. that the code is free of various run-time errors such as:
  * use of uninitialised variables;